 Unused Venomoth Contest Encounter

-The game calculates which Pokémon are caught by the other participants in the Bug-Catching Contest using the table below.
+The games use a special table to generate Pokémon that are encountered during the Bug Catching Contest.
 The table determines the likelihood that each species of Pokémon will be encountered, as well as their potential level range.
-(The data is identical across Gold, Silver, and Crystal.)
-The final entry, Venomoth, goes unused.
-This is likely due to the fact that Venomoth can't be encountered in the National Park.
+The data is identical across Gold, Silver, and Crystal.
+The final entry, Venomoth, goes unused, as the percentages add up to 100% before that entry is reached.

 | Debug Menus|